 When it's time to choose your benefits, you may have several different types of medical plans and spending accounts to pick from.
 It's important to know that you may not have to pick just one.
 Depending on your offerings and your life situation, you may be able to take advantage of two or even three types of spending accounts.

-If you still have an HSA with funds from a previous health plan, you may still use it for qualified medical expenses regardless of which account you currently have - you just won't be able to contribute to it.
+If you still have an HSA with funds from a previous health plan, you may still use it for qualified medical expenses regardless of which account you currently have - you just won't be able to contribute to it if you're not currently enrolled in an HSA-eligible plan.

 Pairing an HSA and FSA

-With both an HSA and FSA, you can contribute pre-tax money into an account that you can use for qualified medical expenses.
-Since there are annual contribution limits for both, it can be beneficial to enroll in both.
+With both a health savings account (HSA) and flexible spending account (FSA), you can contribute pre-tax money into an account that you can use for qualified medical expenses.
+Since there are annual contribution limits for both, it can be beneficial to enroll in both so you can contribute as many pre-tax dollars if possible and reduce your taxable income.
+However, unlike an HSA, the FSA is a "use it or lose it" account, so consider what your expenses are likely to be before deciding to enroll.

 Some employers allow an FSA grace period or rollover which means employees can spend down remaining FSA funds or rollover up to $500 into the following year.